-Depending on where you’re visiting from, you may need to apply for a visa to visit Iceland.
-Here’s our guide to entry and visa requirements for visiting this Nordic nation.
+However, no matter how tempting it may be, don't rush to the airport just yet.
+Depending on where you’re visiting from, you may need to apply for a visa before you can visit Iceland.
+Here’s everything you need to know about entry and visa requirements for this Nordic nation.

 Iceland is not in the European Union (EU), but it is part of Schengen, an agreement between 26 countries allowing its nationals to travel visa-free between them.
-The Schengen area covers Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
+The Schengen area covers a lot of countries in mainland Europe with some exceptions.

-Nationals of other states (see list here) must apply for a short-stay Schengen visa (or so-called C-visa) before traveling to Iceland or the rest of the Schengen area.
-The visa allows for a maximum stay of 90 days in any 6-month period.
+Nationals of other states (see the list here) must apply for a short-stay Schengen visa (also called a C-visa) before traveling to Iceland or the rest of the Schengen area.
+The visa allows for a maximum stay of 90 days in any six-month period.
 Such visas are intended for tourists, business trips, family visits, official visits and short-term studies.

-You can apply for a short-stay C-visa at embassies and consulates abroad in the cities listed on the website of the Icelandic Directorate of Immigration (UTL).
+You can apply for a short-stay C-visa at embassies and consulates abroad in the cities listed on the website of the Icelandic Directorate of Immigration.
 Many of the embassies and consulates use service providers for receiving applications.
-Note that individuals who have been granted a residence permit in Iceland but require a visa to travel to the country, must apply for a so-called D-visa.

-Visas for nationals of most countries cost €80 (approx US$95) for adults and €40 (approx US$46) for children aged 6-12 years (there is no charge for children under 6 years).
-Although in most cases it takes no more than 15 days to process a visa, it can take longer.
-So it’s worth applying for your visa at least three weeks in advance.
+Visas for nationals of most countries cost €80 for adults and €40 for children aged 6-12 years (there is no charge for children under six years).
+Although in most cases it takes no more than fifteen days to process a visa, it can take longer.
+So it’s worth applying at least three weeks in advance of your trip.
 Be sure to check the full list of requirements – which can include things like proof of travel medical insurance and financial means – with the consulate, embassy or service provider before applying.

-Visas can only be extended beyond 90 days in exceptional circumstances.
-Application for extensions can be submitted to the Icelandic Directorate of Immigration in Reykjavík.
+Visas can only be extended beyond 90 days in exceptional circumstances, and applications for extensions should be submitted to the Immigration Office in Kópavogur.
 Multi-entry visas allowing for repeated 90-day stays in the Schengen area in each 180-day period of up to 5 years can be granted upon meeting certain conditions.

-Working holiday permits for Iceland are only available to Japanese nationals who reside in Japan and are aged 18-26 years old.
-The permit is valid for one year.
-For information on working holiday permits, visit the website of the Directorate of Immigration.
-Nationals of other countries and those planning on working for a longer period of time, will need to apply for a residence permit based on work.
+Working holiday permits for Iceland are only available to Japanese and UK nationals.
+There are specific conditions for each nation that need to be met before you can apply, and the permit is valid for one year.
+The application fee for UK citizens is 16,000 ISK; there is no fee for Japanese applicants.
+Nationals of other countries and those planning on working for a longer period of time will need to apply for a residence permit based on work.